Particular/docs.particular.net/persistence/sql/index_supportedimpls_sqlpersistence_[1,2).partial.md

  * [MySQL](https://www.mysql.com/) ([Version 5.7](https://dev.mysql.com/doc/relnotes/mysql/5.7/en/) and above due to the use of [JSON Data Type](https://dev.mysql.com/doc/refman/5.7/en/json.html)).

-WARNING: This persistence will run on the free version of the above engines, i.e. [SQL Server Express](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express) and [MySQL Community Edition](https://www.mysql.com/products/community/).
+{{WARNING: This persistence will run on the free version of the above engines, i.e. [SQL Server Express](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express) and [MySQL Community Edition](https://www.mysql.com/products/community/).
 However it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place from the software vendor or another third party support provider.
 For example:

  * [Microsoft Premier Support](https://www.microsoft.com/en-us/microsoftservices/support.aspx)
  * [MySQL support](https://www.mysql.com/support/)
+}}